matyalatte/Texconv-Custom-DLL/docs/Build-on-Unix.md

 (Or use `build_as_exe_with_jpg_png.sh` to support `.jpg` and `.png`.)
 `texconv` and `texassemble` will be generated in `./Texconv-Custom-DLL/`.
 You can use them on the terminal. (e.g. `./texconv -ft tga -y -o outdir test.dds`)

+## 5. Build universal binary on macOS (optional)

+`build_universal.sh` can build universal binary.
+The built shared library works on both of x64 and arm64 chips.
+Also, you might be able to add `ENABLE_LIBJPEG_SUPPORT=ON` and `ENABLE_LIBPNG_SUPPORT=ON` to cmake options to support jpeg and png.
+But they should require arm64 version of libjpeg and libpng.